cuisonenrico/setup-template/README.md

     > dart pub global activate fvm
     >
     > fvm use <VERSION_NUMBER>

+    Go to the settings and look at the path of the Flutter SDK being used.
+It should be pointed to “flutter_sdk” in “.fvm” folder of the project’s directory.

-3. To rename all package names associated with android files run this:
+4. To rename all package names associated with android files run this:
-    > futter pub run change_app_package_name:main com.package.test_fork
+    > flutter pub run change_app_package_name:main com.package.test_fork

     Note: Replace `com.package.test_fork` with your desired package name.
 Take note that this will only replace package names for android files.
 Any values such as the `app_name` declared for each application flavor in `build.gradle` should be changed manually (see image below).

    ![asdasd](https://github.com/cuisonenrico/setup/assets/123451800/019d4626-3f1d-4f0c-b1c6-3cd13ab5d4fc)

+5. Replace `name` in `pubspec.yaml` with desired application package name.
+Resolve import conflicts across files.

-5. Run pub get and build_runner:
+6. Run pub get and build_runner:
     > flutter pub get
     >
     > flutter packages pub run build_runner build --delete-conflicting-outputs --verbose
-6. Setup Run Configurations.
+7. Setup Run Configurations.
 Set main.dart as entry point and use a build flavor.
     ![Untitled](https://github.com/cuisonenrico/setup/assets/123451800/238fcaff-0905-40ba-afbb-0f41ab320b8e)